open-webui/open-webui/README.md

 sh start.sh
 ```

-You should have the Open WebUI up and running at http://localhost:8080/.
+You should have Open WebUI up and running at http://localhost:8080/.
 Enjoy! 😄

 ## Troubleshooting